The First Room

 Hospitality is not a sector.
 It is a human operating system.
 It is the craft of making another human being feel seen, received and safe enough to participate.
 That craft belongs to the restaurant, but it belongs equally to every other room where human beings gather and attempt to do something together.

 All of them are running eleven seconds.
-All of them are answering the three questions in the body of every person who enters and are either receiving people or withholding reception, and the difference between those two things is the difference between a room that merely functions and a room that is genuinely alive...
+All of them are answering the two questions in the body of every person who enters.
+All of them are either receiving people or withholding reception, and the difference between those two things is the difference between a room that merely functions and a room that is genuinely alive.

 Hospitality is the precursor.
 Everything else is downstream.

-The work begins in specific rooms, tables and in the eleven seconds that change a specific person's understanding of whether this world has space for them.
+The work begins in specific rooms, at specific tables, in the specific eleven seconds that change a specific person's understanding of whether this world has space for them.

 At Jane's dinner table tonight, her daughter is eleven.
 An only child.

 The daughter is reading the room with a precision Jane has never quite had words for.
-She knows, before her father has put down his keys down, what kind of Friday he has had.
+She knows, before her father has put his keys down, what kind of Friday he has had.
 She watches her mother across the kitchen island and sees the small tightening around the eyes which means the day has been hard.
-She does not call it that, as she hasn't digested it in the way she has language for it.
-She walks over to her father, slips her hand into his, and asks him about the the footy score.
+She does not call it that.
+She has not yet found the language.
+She walks over to her father, slips her hand into his, and asks him about the footy score.
 He smiles for the first time since he walked in.
 The smile lasts about forty seconds before his face does the next thing.
 She has eleven minutes before her mother calls them to the table.
 She is making a plan.

 There is nobody else.
 No sibling to absorb some of the weather, to distract a parent with a question at the wrong moment, to sit beside her and give her, by their presence alone, the sense that the room's weight is shared.
 It rests on her entirely, as it once rested entirely on Jane, in a different house, many years ago, under circumstances that produced the same child: the one who learns to read a room before she can name what she is reading, who builds her sense of worth around whether the two most important people in her world are still safe with each other, who believes, in the part of her the notebook cannot reach, that if she just gets it right, the room will hold.

-She is eleven years old.
-She is exhausted, she doesn't know this is exhaustion, it is just what she thinks people are...
+She is eleven years old and is exhausted, but she does not know this is exhaustion.
+It is just the way she thinks people are.

-Six streets away, in the house with the unpainted picket fence, the granddaughter who is three and a half is putting the salt back on the shelf in the pantry where she found it.
+Six streets away, in the house with the unpainted picket fence, the granddaughter who is four and a half is putting the salt back on the shelf in the pantry where she found it.
 Nobody asked her to.
 She watched her grandfather notice the salt was on the counter and saw him pause for a second before reaching for it.
-She registered the pause, walked across and put it back.
+She registered the pause.
+She walked across and put it back.
 Her grandmother saw her do it and smiled without saying anything.
 The smile lasted half a second.
-The granddaughter, in her body, in a place she has no words for, registered that she had done a small good thing in a room that saw her, and the registering became part of her architecture, and it will stay there for sixty years.
+The granddaughter, in a place she has no words for, registered that she had done a small good thing in a room that saw her, and the registering became part of her architecture, and it will stay there for sixty years.

 Two children.
 Same eleven seconds.
 Different chains.

-And somewhere across the city, an orchestra is tuning.
+And over at the Perth Concert Hall, an orchestra is tuning.

 The musicians arrive, find their chairs, open their instrument cases, begin the small rituals of preparation that every musician develops across years of returning to this moment.
 The oboist runs the reed across their lower lip.
 The cellist tightens the bow.
 The percussionist checks the kettledrum.
 The room fills not with silence but with the particular productive noise of many different instruments finding their own pitch before the conductor walks in.